Xilinx/Vitis_Libraries/docs/api-reference.rst

 -----------------------

 Based on the number of pixels to process per clock cycle and the type parameter, there are different possible data types.
-The Vitis vision library uses these datatypes for internal processing and inside the ``xf::cv::Mat`` class.
+The Vitis Vision library uses these datatypes for internal processing and inside the ``xf::cv::Mat`` class.
 The following are a few supported types: